Leviiiz18/PROJ--SMARTCHASERAI/README.md

-# PROJ--SMARTCHASERAI
-# 🧠 Unity Neural Agent Demo
+# 🧠 Unity Neural Agent

-A demonstration project showcasing a **neural network-controlled agent** in a 3D Unity environment.
+A project showcasing a **neural network-controlled agent** in a 3D Unity environment.
 The brain is trained in Python using NEAT (NeuroEvolution of Augmenting Topologies) and deployed in Unity for real-time visualization.

 ![Unity Version](https://img.shields.io/badge/Unity-6-black?logo=unity)
 ![Python](https://img.shields.io/badge/Python-3.x-blue?logo=python)